If I were to ask you, “are you able to confidently view the customer experience (CX) you deliver from the eyes of your customer”, what would you say?

 Alongside in-store experiences, we first had online and e-commerce.
 Then came social media and mobile.
 And now we have new channels like voice-activated and IoT enabled devices through to AI-powered applications and systems.

 You might view each of these digital touchpoints in isolation.
 Each is managed by different teams and departments, which can slow communication and an ability to respond to customers in a timely and effective manner.
 The result – your customers get a bad experience.

 Now think about it from your customers’ viewpoint.
 To customers the channel is irrelevant.
 They effortlessly jump from one digital channel to the next.
 In some instances, your customers research through mobile, purchase online, and then follow up for support through the call center.
 In other instances, their whole experience will be online, such as making a purchase after they’ve seen a digital advertisement.

 To rise to the top in CX you need to deliver a great experience at each of these touchpoints and create personalised experiences that resonate with your customers.
 This is called an omnichannel approach to CX.
 Research shows brands with the strongest omnichannel customer engagement strategies retain an average of 89% of their customers, in comparison to 33% of companies with weak strategies.

-Digital CX is the aspect of your CX improvement journey that deals with online platforms such as mobile and desktop, and with digitally-mediated experiences such as owned apps and website or social media content.
+Digital CX is the aspect of your CX journey that deals with online platforms such as mobile and desktop, and with digitally-mediated experiences such as owned apps and social media content.
 It also extends to digitally-connected environments like IoT and voice-activated devices.
 Ultimately wherever your customers are engaging with your brand through the internet, it’s a digital experience.

 Understanding your digital touchpoints and how they affect consumer perception and loyalty is critical – in a recent study, we found over 65% of customers said that their experience on the website or app would be at least a very important factor in their willingness to recommend a brand.